Certora/Documentation/docs/gambit/mutation-verifier.md

 ![Mutation test executed](doc/mutation_test_executed.png)

 - `Halted` indicates that the mutation test reached a global time limit and was stopped.
 The partial verification results that were collected before the time limit are available in the verification report.
+This usually happens when too many mutants are used in a single test.

 ![Mutation test halted](doc/halted_mutation_test.png)